 The School of Ministry serves those the Lord has called into vocational ministry through our seminary cohort and church planting residency.

 We believe that theological education must be about far more than the transference of knowledge: it must inculcate wisdom, grow us in our love for the Lord and neighbor, and drive us to proclaim the gospel of Jesus Christ.
 As such, the School of Ministry has a fourfold emphasis: (1) rigorous academics, (2) intentional community, (3) spiritual formation, and (4) missional engagement.

 Lakewood has partnered with Southeastern Baptist Theological Seminary’s EQUIP Network to offer fully-accredited theological education in Gainesville.
-Accepted students can earn up to 60 hours toward a master’s degree through courses at Lakewood.
+Accepted students can credit toward a master’s degree through courses at Lakewood.
 These courses are also open to anyone interested in pursuing further study.

 For more information and to learn how to apply, contact Dr. John Morrison.

 Lakewood’s Gospel Training Center offers a twelve-month Christian Ministry Residency designed to prepare future missionaries and pastors to succeed where the Lord has called them.
 The program takes a holistic approach to this preparation by offering rigorous training in biblical and theological studies, fostering the spiritual formation and personal development of residents and their spouses, and providing practical ministry experience.
 Residents can concentrate in one of four areas: pastoral ministry, church planting, worship ministry, or cross-cultural missions.